-Cross-sells and product suggestions are by far and away from the most predominant feature of Amazon’s thank, your page.
-And with good reason - they understand just how much extra revenue (and especially profit) that these suggestions can generate.
+Cross-sells and product suggestions are by far and away from the most predominant feature of Amazon’s thank you page.
+And with good reason - they understand just how much extra revenue (and especially profit) these suggestions can generate.

 The trick here is to use smart recommendations that use triggers, or data to suggest items based on the customer’s browsing behavior.
 Obviously, Amazon has access to vast amounts of customer data and can suggest products with pinpoint accuracy.

 Seriously, adding personalized offers to the thank you page will send your conversion rate through the roof.
 Especially if you reduce the friction to complete the order by making it a one-click upsell.

 This isn’t a tactic used only by Amazon - many of the big retailers implement the same strategy.
 For example, check out this cross-selling approach used by AliExpress:

 Amazon adds social sharing links to their thank you page which means shoppers can easily flaunt their new purchase to their friends.

 This is huge - it’s free advertising combined with social proof.
 And let’s be honest, who doesn’t love to show off their new shopping haul!

 Adding a social sharing widget to your thank you page introduces your brand to potential customers who may never have found you.
 And what’s more - 92% of consumers trust suggestions from friends and family more than advertising.
 Talk about a win-win!